news-r/decipher/README.md

 3. Add `path/to/opennlp/bin` to path and make sure it is in R too with `Sys.getenv("PATH")`.

 You're good to go.

+## Models

+The packages focuses on the training and usage of models but one may also use it for [out-of-the-box](http://opennlp.sourceforge.net/models-1.5/) models.

 ## Functions